FREQUENTLY ASKED QUESTIONSAbout NJEIS

 What are Early Intervention Services?

-Early intervention services are designed to address a problem or delay in development as early as possible.
+Early intervention services are designed to address a concern with a delay in development as early as possible.
 The services are available for infants and toddlers up to age three.
-Public and private agencies serve as Early Intervention Program providers (EIPs) and arrange for early intervention practitioners to address the needs of eligible children and their families.
+Early Intervention Program providers (EIPs) arrange for early intervention practitioners to work along side families and caregivers to address the needs as outlined in the Individualized Family Service Plan.

 How Does It Work?